galaxyguide/galaxyguide/README.md

 **This project for counting numbers includes three types of counters:**
-1. TAM ME! - This counter works when you press the Tab key.
+1. TAP ME! - This counter works when you press the Tab key.
 It will count numbers.
 2. Close! - Use this counter for closed cases and items.
 The CLOSE counter works when you press the **A key**.
 3. DELAY! - Use this counter for delay cases and items.
 The DELAY counter works when you press the **L key**.